testcontainers/testcontainers-go/docs/features/creating_container.md

 	if err != nil {
 		log.Fatal(err)
 	}

-	fmt.Println(c)
+	// the file must exist in this second container, as it's reusing the first one fmt.Println(c)

+	// Output: 0
 }

 ```

-Becuase the `Reuse` option is set to `true`, the container request is the same, and the copied files have not changed, the second container is reused and the file `hello_copy.sh` will be executed.
+Becuase the `Reuse` option is set to `true`, and the copied files have not changed, the container request is the same, resulting in the second container reusing the first one and the file `hello_copy.sh` being executed.

 ## Parallel running